The Hidden Resource:

 Idaho Voter Registration

 Idaho Votes provides official voting information for the citizens of Idaho.
 The website includes helpful tools on voting, voting accessibility, steps to becoming a poll worker, frequently asked questions, and other resources.
 Something that I found really helpful was all the forms that are provided right through the website.
 It makes it really easy to educate yourself on the best ways to become the most informed voting citizen you can, encouraging you to grow stronger with each election that passes.
-Looking for more detailed information on voting absentee during the pandemic?
-Please feel free to refer to our Voting Blog.

 Your Health Idaho